 What to wear:

-Weather appropriate clothing (we tour in rain or shine)
+Weather appropriate clothing (campers spend most of the day outside, rain or shine)

 What to bring:

 Apply bug repellent before arriving at the EFRC

 Campers need to arrive at the EFRC at 9:45 am.
 Bring your child to the building in the EFRC parking lot just east of the EFRC main entrance.
 Parents are welcome to remain with their child until 10:00 am to meet the instructor and ask any questions they might have.
 At 10:00 am parents will need to depart and return at 4:00 pm.
 Terre Haute and Bloomington are within driving distance of the center and offer a variety of restaurants and activities for parents.

 Parents will need to retrieve their child at 4:00 pm at the same location as drop off.